kaichii/automerge.github.io/docs/the_js_packages.md

 ---
 sidebar_position: 2
 ---
-# Working with Javascript
+# The JavaScript packages

 The javascript API has been through several iterations and is currently split over a few libraries.
 This page describes how all these pieces fit together.

 ## Recommended Usage

-If you just want to know how to use Automerge in greenfield applications, here'show the library is intended to be used:
+If you just want to know how to use Automerge in greenfield applications, here's how the library is intended to be used:

 Install both the `@automerge/automerge` and `@automerge/automerge-repo` packages.
 Then install the networking and storage plugins you need (typically `@automerge/automerge-repo-network-*` and `@automerge/automerge-repo-storage-*`) packages.
 Take a look at the cookbook for examples of different ways of using these.